gugus2000/py_ed/README.md

 - implement regex parsing and commands associated with it

+## License

+MIT License, see LICENSE file for more information

 ## Authors

 - Brian W. Kernighan & P. J. Plauger - original editor algorithm for ed